Gictorbit/photoshopCClinux/.github/ISSUE_TEMPLATE/installer-script-bug.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **linux Distribution (please complete the following information):**
  - Distro: [e.g. ArchLinux]
  - Desktop Environment: [e.g. Gnome]